 If you’ve gotten into trouble behind the wheel and had your driver’s license suspended in Nebraska, you might be required to file an SR-22.
 But don’t worry — you’re not alone.

 An SR-22, sometimes called a Financial Responsibility Insurance Certificate, verifies that you have the minimum liability insurance required by Nebraska law.
 This form must be filed before your license can be reinstated.

 Here’s what you need to know about getting and maintaining an SR-22 in the Cornhusker State.

 Compare car insurance providers

 Why do I have to file an SR-22 in Nebraska?

+Your state DMV will let you know if you need to file an SR-22.
 You might be required by law to file an SR-22 if your license has been suspended or revoked for the following reasons: